 - Devils Lake – Famous for ice fishing and great services.
-The state’s largest natural body of water has roughly quadrupled in size since 1993 and fish populations have kept up.
-Devils Lake is famous for abundant jumbo yellow perch as well as quality northern pike, walleye and white bass in the winter.
+The state’s largest natural body of water boats abundant populations and varied species of fish.
+Devils Lake is famous for abundant jumbo yellow perch, quality northern pike, walleye and white bass in the winter.

 - Lake Metigoshe – In the densely forested Turtle Mountains of North Dakota, straddling the U.S.-Canadian border, Lake Metigoshe is one of the cleanest natural freshwater lakes in North Dakota.
 Lake Metigoshe and its many surrounding small bodies of water are perfect for chasing pike and walleye.
-The real reasons to add Metigoshe to your list in the winter are monster bluegills and quality crappie.
+But the real reasons to add Metigoshe to your list are monster bluegills and quality crappie.

 - Lehr Area – Logan/McIntosh county near Lehr is home to dozens of glacial lakes that are fantastic for ice fishing.
 Some lakes boast healthy perch populations (Erickson Lake, Dollinger-Schnabel Lake) while others have abundant large pike (Beaver Lake, Clear Lake) and walleye (Dry Lake, Green Lake, Marvin Miller Lake).

-- Lake Sakakawea – Overall walleye abundance is the highest documented in the last 45 years due to several strong year-classes in recent years.
-Anglers will find excellent numbers of 15- to 20-inch walleye and exceptional pike fishing that is only expected to get better because of a maturing population with good average size.
-Pike exceeding 15 pounds are expected to be more common in 2020 and beyond.
-Sakakawea is a great place for darkhouse spearfishing because of its healthy pike.
+- Lake Sakakawea – Anglers will find excellent numbers of 15- to 20-inch walleye and exceptional pike fishing that is only expected to get better because of a maturing population with good average size.
+Pike exceeding 15 pounds are expected to be more common in 2021 and beyond.
+Lake Sakakawea is a great place for darkhouse spearfishing because of its healthy pike.

 - Lake Darling – Just northwest of Minot, Lake Darling rests along the Upper Souris National Wildlife Refuge.
 Lake Darling is home to strong northern pike, walleye and yellow perch populations.